-Here, at The Treehouse, we understand that the diversity of needs that people carry with them, set against this unique and varied background, demand from us a certain caliber of care that is both versatile and structured.
+Here, at Vertava Health of Texas, we understand that the diversity of needs that people carry with them, set against this unique and varied background, demand from us a certain caliber of care that is both versatile and structured.
 This allows for a person to be supported within a fully-integrated treatment environment that can aid them in each and every concern that may impact the cause and rehabilitation of their substance abuse and addiction.

 Our staff employs a variety of methods to help us deliver this attentive and compassionate care, one of includes a therapeutic method called Motivational Interviewing (MI), so that we can, together, build an alliance towards your recovery.